jayapriya054/Terraform-VM-Project/README.md

-“Used Terraform to create AWS infrastructure and deploy a containerized application in a preview environment for testing before staging or production.”
+***Used Terraform to create AWS infrastructure and deploy a containerized application in a preview environment for testing before staging or production.***